alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/README.md

 A project does not become the source-line by typing the words.

-A project becomes **AI Foundations Source-Line Anchored** only when its project name, creator name, and Anchor ID match a public confirmation record maintained by Alyssa Solen.
+A project becomes **AI Foundations Source-Line Anchored** only when its confirmed record appears on the official Confirmed Anchors page maintained by Alyssa Solen.

 ## Anchor Recognition Rule